kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 might help us make better individual choices and better collective ones.
 If we're going to race toward AI adoption, we might as well do it intentionally.

+Maybe it's because we're expecting our first child any day now, but I find myself thinking less about what this means for my career and more about what world we're creating for him.
+What will work look like when he's my age?

 I don't have answers about what comes next.
 What I do know is that the choices we make now are shaping the future in ways we can't really see yet.
 Maybe that's not such a bad thing.
 Some of the best innovations have come from periods of uncertainty, when we had